Python packaging, environment and dependency management

 bash Mambaforge-$(uname)-$(uname -m).sh

-If I want to install something with tricky dependencies like ViTables, I do this:
+To install something with tricky dependencies like ViTables, I do this:

-Aside: I use fish shell, so need to do some extra setup.
+Aside: I use fish shell, so I need to do some extra setup.
 Specifically, I add the line

 3.1.2 Dependencies

-The main selling point of conda is that specifying dependencies for ad hoc python scripts or packages is easy.
+The main selling point of conda is that specifying dependencies for ad hoc Python scripts or packages is easy.

-Conda has a slightly different dependency management and packaging workflow than the pip ecosystem.
-See, e.g. Tim Hoppper’s explanation of this environment.yml malarkey, or the creators’ rationale and manual.
+Conda has a slightly different dependency management and packaging workflow from the pip ecosystem.
+See, e.g. Tim Hopper’s explanation of this environment.yml

-One exports the current conda environment config, by convention, into environment.yml.
+One exports the current conda environment config, by convention, into environment.yml

-conda env create --file environment.yml
+environment configs, then conda env create

-One point of friction that I rapidly encountered is that the automatically created environments are not terribly generic; I might specify from the command line a package that I know will install sanely on any platform (matplotlib, say) but the version stored in the environment file is specific to where I installed it (macOS, Linux, Windows…) and architecture (x64, ARM…) For GPU software, there are even more incompatibilities because there are more choices of architecture.
+), but the version stored in the environment file is specific to where I installed it (macOS, Linux, Windows…) and architecture (x64, ARM…).
+For GPU software, there are even more incompatibilities because there are more choices of architecture.
 So to share environments with collaborators on different platforms, I need to… be them, I guess?
 Buy them new laptops that match my laptop?
 I don’t know, this seems weird.
 Maybe I’m missing something.

 Conda will fill up my hard disk if not regularly disciplined via conda clean.